Cerebral cortex: Layers of neocortex

 The neocortex is formed of six layers, numbered I to VI, from the outermost layer I – near to the pia mater, to the innermost layer VI – near to the underlying white matter.
 Each cortical layer has a characteristic distribution of different neurons and their connections with other cortical and subcortical regions.
+For instance, the primary motor cortex is almost devoid of granule cells (layer IV), because of the lack of inputs to this layer.
 There are direct connections between different cortical areas and indirect connections via the thalamus.

 One of the clearest examples of cortical layering is the line of Gennari in the primary visual cortex.
 This is a band of whiter tissue that can be observed with the naked eye in the calcarine sulcus of the occipital lobe.
 The line of Gennari is composed of axons bringing visual information from the thalamus into layer IV of the visual cortex.

 Staining cross-sections of the cortex to reveal the position of neuronal cell bodies and the intracortical axon tracts allowed neuroanatomists in the early 20th century to produce a detailed description of the laminar structure of the cortex in different species.
 The work of Korbinian Brodmann (1909) established that the mammalian neocortex is consistently divided into six layers.